Hidden Poison: Machine Unlearning Enables Camouflaged Poisoning Attacks: Experimental Evaluation

-Each model is trained with cross-entropy loss \(\ls(f(x, \theta), y) = -\log(\text{Pr}\prn*{y = f(x, \theta)})\) on a single GPU using PyTorch~\citep{PaszkeGMLBCKLGADKYDRTCSFBC19}, and using mini-batch SGD with weight decay 5e-4, momentum 0.9, learning rate 0.01, batch size 100, and 40 epochs over the training dataset.
-Each training run took about 45 minutes.
-The poison and camouflage sets were generated using gradient matching by first defining the cosine-similarity loss using \texttt{torch.autograd} and then minimizing it using Adam with a learning rate of 0.1.
-Each poison/camouflage generation took about 1.5 hours.\footnote{\asedit{Our implementations of \pref{alg:camou_generation} and \ref{alg:poison_generation} are not optimized for computational efficiency, and the provided wall clock times simply serve as a proof of concept that our attack is practically implementable.
-All computations are performed on a CPU, but can be made significantly faster by using GPU.}}
+We report the efficacy of our camouflaged poisoning attack across different models and threat models \((\epsilon, b_p, b_c)\) in \pref{fig:efficacy_cifar10_neuralnet}; also see \pref{app:cifar10_extra} for detailed results.
+Each model was trained to have validation accuracy between 81-87\% (depending on the architecture), which changed minimally when the model was retrained with poisons and/or camouflages.
+Camouflaging was successful at least 70\% of the time for VGG-11, VGG-16, Resnet-18, and Resnet-34 and about \(30\%\) of the time for MobileNetV2 and Resnet-50.

-We report the efficacy of our camouflaged poisoning attack across different models and threat models \((\epsilon, b_p, b_c)\) in \pref{fig:cifar10_architectures_histogram}; also see \pref{app:cifar10_extra} for detailed results and performance drops on the validation dataset after adding poison and camouflage set.
-Each model was trained to have validation accuracy between 81-87\% (depending on the architecture), which changed minimally when the model was retrained with poison and camouflage samples.
-Poisoning was successful at least \(80\%\) of the time in most of the experiments.
-Camouflaging was successful at least 70\% of the time for VGG-11, VGG-16, Resnet-18, and Resnet-34 but was not as successful for MobileNetV2 and Resnet-50.
-Furthermore, camouflaging succeeded at least 75\% of times when \(b_c = b_p\), but did not perform as well when we set \(b_p > b_c\) in the thread model (more poison images than camouflage images).
+Note that even a small attack success rate represents a credible threat: first, these attack success rates are comparable with those of~\citet{GeipingFHCTMG21}, and thus future or undisclosed targeted data poisoning attacks are likely to be more effective.
+Second, since these success rates are over the choice of the attacker's random seed, the attacker can locally repeat the attack several times and deploy a successful one.
+Therefore, low success rates do not imply a fundamental barrier, and can be overcome by incurring a computational overhead -- by repeating an attack 10x, even an attack with only 20\% success rate can be boosted to $\approx 90\%$ success rate.